-Your research question is usually one sentence, and it is actually a question, i.e. it ends with a question mark.
+- Your research question is usually one sentence, and it is actually a question, i.e. it ends with a question mark.
 Keep in mind: "The efficiency of mechanisms" is not a question.
-"Is the ABC mechanism more efficient than the DEF mechanism?" is a question.
-Also discuss (in Section 1.3) briefly why an answer to this question is relevant for economics (i.e. why an answer might eventually help increase efficiency, reduce inequality, improve stability, etc.).
+"Is the ABC mechanism more efficient than the DEF mechanism?" is a question. - Your question should be relevant for economics.
+Your work should have the potential to make one (even modest) contribution to increasing efficiency, reducing inequality, improving stability, etc. (see Section 1.3).

-Find at least one publication (see Section 1.2) from a well ranked journal in economics which raises a similar question.
-Good journals prefer research which may stimulate further research.
-Keep in mind: In your seminar project you have to cover the entire distance between what we know today and the issue you want to investigate.
+A simple way to decide whether your question is relevant for economics is the following: Find at least one publication (see Section 1.2) from a well ranked journal in economics which raises a similar question.
+Keep in mind: In your project you have to cover the entire distance between what science knows today and the issue you want to investigate.
 If the distance between the literature you can find and your research question is too large, you will have too much work to do.
 If you find references only in journals from other fields, chances are that your topic is not really relevant for economics (the topic might still be relevant for other fields, but your project should be in economics).